Romano Scarpa: Biography

 Around 1963, Scarpa stopped writing for 6 or 7 years.
 In the 1970s, he moved to Spain and started working for a different publisher.
 Among the last things he made while he was still in Italy, at the end of the 1980s and at beginning of the 1990s, there are the so-called Paperolimpiadi (a long story about the 1988 Seoul Olympic games) and some strip stories, the same kind of stories that he loved when he was a child.
 One of these, Topolino e l'enigma di Brigaboom (1989) was partially based on Brigadoon (1954).

-In the meanwhile he has had time enough for some more animation, so we have Aihnoo degli Icebergs (1972), The Fourth King (1977) and a new TV series, The Adventures of Marco and Gina (Sopra i tetti di Venezia) (2001).
+He subsequently contributed to Aihnoo degli Icebergs (1972), The Fourth King (1977) and a TV series, The Adventures of Marco and Gina (Sopra i tetti di Venezia) (2001).

 Scarpa mainly worked on Disney comics, but he was also able to work on non-Disney material once in a while, so he did one (Rolf Kauka's) Lupo story and one (Hanna and Barbera's) Yogi Bear story.
 In the 1950s he also drew some Angelino stories, and Italian character.

 Since 1988 some of his comic stories have been published in the US by Gladstone Publishing; it was the first time that this happened to an Italian Disney author.
 Later, when Disney Comics took Gladstone's place; they published some more of his stories, and in 2003, the same happened with Gemstone Publishing.
 He has influenced many younger creators (Giorgio Cavazzano was his inker during the Sixties) and many have attempted to imitate his style.